Dygmalab/simavr/examples/arduino_leonardo_serial_usb/README.md

 # Requirements

+First clone this simavr repo and build it (cd simavr; make)

+Then go to this example: cd examples/arduino_leonardo_serial_usb

-download Arduino-1.8.5 to this directory
+Download and unpack Arduino-1.8.5 to this directory

 run `make` to build the virtual usb drivers